goxanupopa/demo-mkdocs-material-prod/docs/index.md

 ## 7. Setup a custom domain

-Setup a custom domain :
+In the Netlify web front-end interface, setup a custom domain :

 1. Go to "mysite/settings/general".
 2. Click on the button "Change site name" : for example `mysite`.